Kazuma Okamoto

-Kazuma Okamoto (岡本 和真, Okamoto Kazuma) is a Japanese professional baseball infielder for the Yomiuri Giants of Japan's Nippon Professional Baseball (NPB).
+Kazuma Okamoto (岡本 和真, Okamoto Kazuma) is a Japanese professional baseball infielder for the Yomiuri Giants of Nippon Professional Baseball (NPB).

 Career

 He has been selected as an all-star twice, and was named the Central League Climax Series MVP in 2019.
 In 2020, he led the Central League in home runs and RBIs.

 Okamoto is also a member of the Japan national baseball team, and has participated in the 2018 MLB Japan All-Star Series and the 2019 exhibition games against Mexico.

+His nickname, "The Young General", was given to him and was adapted from his former manager, Tatsunori Hara.

+Okamoto is set to be posted to MLB once the 2026 offseason starts.